devashishdxt/desse/README.md

 ## Future Improvements
-Once [`const_generics`](https://github.com/rust-lang/rfcs/blob/master/text/2000-const-generics.md) is implemented in Rust, we can provide default implementations for many types such as, `impl Desse for [T; n] where T: Desse`, and other variable size statically allocated types in Rust.
+Once [`const_generics`](https://github.com/rust-lang/rfcs/blob/master/text/2000-const-generics.md) is implemented in Rust, we can provide default implementations for many types such as, `impl DesseStatic for [T; n] where T: DesseStatic`, and other variable size statically allocated types in Rust.

 ## License
 Licensed under either of